 Most of us are not sure about the comparison between SPSS vs SAS.
 If you are also not sure about it then in this blog, we will compare going to compare them on the basis of some criteria.

 Data is playing a crucial role in our life.
 Sending a text over the internet to sending huge files over the internet all involves data transmission.
 And the data also contains some valuable information.
 That is why data becomes one of the essential elements of every business.
 But having the raw data is not useful for any business or organization.
 But how can we get the decision from the data?

 We can do so with the help of statistics.
-Yes, statistics is the only way that can transform the raw data into valuable insights.
+Yes, statistics is the only way that can transform the raw data into useful insights.
 We use it to provide data trends and predictions.
-But if we do statistics analysis manually, then we will not get the best results quickly.
+But if we do statistics analysis manually, then we will not get the best results easily.